ImageMagick/Usage-Markdown/thumbnails/index.md

 ### Generate Thumbnails in General (specific height) {#height}

-Lets convert a [large sample JPEG image](hatching_orig.jpg) to a GIF thumbnail 90 pixels high with the width automatically adjusted (within the 250 pixel width limit) preserve the aspect ratio of the image.
+Let's convert a [large sample JPEG image](hatching_orig.jpg) to a GIF thumbnail 90 pixels high with the width automatically adjusted (within the 250 pixel width limit) preserve the aspect ratio of the image.

 ~~~
 convert -define jpeg:size=500x180  hatching_orig.jpg  -auto-orient \